 This is why my first guaranteed way to win when you think “I’m failing as a teacher is to take care of yourself.
 Establish procedures and put plans in place to care for yourself.
 Some of the things I personally practice are meal prepping.
 Meal prepping, on the weekend, before the chaos of the week sets in helps me to have healthy, delicious meals.
+I even have a go to list of fast and easy meal prep recipes I can use when I am short on time.
 I also try to exercise for at least 30 minutes daily and have started setting boundaries about the time I go to bed and the minimum amount of sleep I get daily.
 Another thing that I do is to keep myself motivated.
 My methods of self care may not be the same as yours, maybe you need some shopping and pampering, but do what you need to do to take care of yourself, so that you can win even when you feel that you are failing as a teacher.

 2. Show Your Students that You Love Them